eriqande/CohoBroodstock/README.md

 #> 10 F_06F  M_27M
 ```

-Then we get the Rxy's of the actual spawn pairs, and alsothe same number of Optimal-mate Rxys, and the same number of Random-mate Rxys:
+Then we get the Rxy’s of the actual spawn pairs, and alsothe same number
+of Optimal-mate Rxys, and the same number of Random-mate Rxys:

 ``` r
 set.seed(10)  # set a random number seed for reproducibility